• Home

 The other is found in the same Psalm, in verse 13, “Your way, O God, is in the sanctuary; who is so great a God as our God?”
 So we have the way of God in the sea, that is, in the great waters, but also in the sanctuary.

 Then came the deepest part of the sanctuary, the most holy place.
-Only the high priest could enter there, and this only once every year.
+Only the high priest could enter there, and this only once a year.
 It follows that there was hardly any motion or noise inside its curtains.
 It was a place of absolute peace and quietude.

 Now, we all know that through God’s Son, that is to say, through the veil of His flesh (Heb.
 10:20), we all have access to that inner chamber.
 God wants to hide us there, away from the worldly charivari, and at times, from the hue and cry of the evangelical populace, far from harassment and disturbance.